lettier/lettier.github.io/posts/2017-10-23-animation-purescript-cpp-sfml.markdown

 (side effects do occur meaning something outside the function is mutated or at least accessed).

 We will designate `toNumber` and `easeIn` as pure.
-The rest of the functions will be designate as having effects.
+The rest of the functions will be designated as having effects.

 For impure functions, which take one or more arguments/parameters (an arity of one or more), we will have to use a C++11 lambda (an anonymous function, that is, a function with no identifier).